The New Scott Cosmos III vs. the Old Cosmos II

 Lead Test Editor Jed Porter on a cold and blowy day in Colorado's Rocky Mountain National Park.
 In Flattop Mountain's "Dead Elk Couloir" that day, these boots were just right.

-The Cosmos is a boot for all-around ski touring and ski mountaineering.
+is a boot for all-around ski touring and ski mountaineering.
 It isn't flashy in any one category, but it delivers solid performance.
 Some updated design considerations could eliminate some weight and enhance the touring function, but we wouldn't want to see those compromises reduce the ski performance or comfort.